ExpGeoLab/WheelDiagram_DHA/README.md

 - Customize chart sizes, colors, and grid properties.
 - Export updated data in **Excel** or **CSV** format.

-For more details, visit the [Well Penetration Chart Generator repository](https://github.com/your-username/well-penetration-chart).
+For more details, visit the [Well Penetration Chart Generator repository](https://github.com/ExpGeoLab/WellPenetrationChart).

 ---

 ## 📄 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons License.
+See the [LICENSE](LICENSE.txt) file for details.

 ---